 What dietary changes may be suggested for autism?

-- Food changes: Your child's caregiver may suggest your child not eat foods with gluten and casein.
+- Food changes: Your child's healthcare provider may suggest your child not eat foods with gluten and casein.
 Gluten is found in wheat, rye, and barley.
 Casein is found in milk and other dairy products.
-Always talk with your child's caregivers before you make changes to what your child eats.
+Always talk with your child's healthcare providers before you make changes to what your child eats.

-- Vitamins and supplements: Your child's caregiver may suggest vitamins and supplements, such as vitamin B and omega-3 fatty acids.
+- Vitamins and supplements: Your child's healthcare provider may suggest vitamins and supplements, such as vitamin B and omega-3 fatty acids.
 These may help decrease his symptoms.